Rishab Shetty: Career

 He then appeared briefly in two films, Mishan Impossible and Harikathe Alla Girikathe (both in 2022), the former being his Telugu film debut.
 Shetty collaborated with Hombale Films for his next directorial Kantara in which he was also the lead actor.
 It was initially released only in Kannada and was later dubbed into other languages, after receiving critical success.
-Kantara is the second highest-grossing Kannada film of all-time worldwide.
-At the 54th IFFI 2023, he won the IFFI Special Jury Award.
+Kantara is the second highest-grossing Kannada film of all-time worldwide and also received Swarna Kamal for Best Popular Film Providing Wholesome Entertainment and Rishab won Rajat Kamal for Best Actor in a Leading Role for his performance and At the 54th IFFI 2023 he won IFFI Special Jury Award.

+In 2025, he acted and directed Kantara: Chapter 1, A prequel to the 2022 film Kantara.
+The film became a commercial success at the box office and is currently the second highest-grossing Kannada film of all-time, second highest grossing Indian film of 2025 and also ranks among highest-grossing Indian films of all time.